BTS and Coldplay team up to rock the American Music Awards

 Reggaeton star Bad Bunny, R&B newcomer Giveon and Doja Cat each have five nominations each.
 In the new artist of the year category, Rodrigo joins Giveon, 24KGoldn, Masked Wolf and The Kid LAROI.

-Swift, who currently holds the record for the most awarded artist in AMA history with 33, could further extend her streak.
-She is nominated for two more awards — artist of the year and favorite pop album for “evermore.”
+Swift, who currently holds the record for the most awarded artist in AMA history with 34, could further extend her streak.
+She is nominated for one more award — artist of the year.

 The AMAs added new categories this year, including favorite trending song, favorite gospel artist and favorite Latin duo or group.